Vaishnavi-tester-atl/Manual-QA-Practice/Test-Cases/Login_Page_Test_Cases.md

 2. Leave the username/email field empty.
 3. Enter any password in the password field.
 4. Click the Login button.

 **Expected Result:**
-- The system should display an error message asking the user to enter an email or mobile number.
+The system should prevent login and display a generic error message without revealing account existence, for security reasons.

 **Actual Result:**
 Error message "The email address or mobile number you entered isn't connected to an account" is displayed below the email field.